keithrbennett/keithrbennett.github.io/_posts/2015-11-07-the-case-for-nested-methods-in-ruby.md

-Another weakness of using lambdas for this purpose is that, unlike methods that are created at interpret time, lambdas are objects created at runtime --; so if a method creating 2 lambdas is called a million times in a loop, you&#8217;ll need to create and garbage collect another 2 million objects.
+Another weakness of using lambdas for this purpose is that, unlike methods that are created at interpret time, lambdas are objects created at runtime --; so if a method creating 2 lambdas is called a million times in a loop, you'll need to create and garbage collect another 2 million objects.
 (This can be circumvented by defining the lambdas as class constants or assigning them to instance variables, but then they might as well be instance methods.)